NBC National IDsThis is a featured page

 NBC logo in 1993

 Logo: We see a rush of white "fireflies" (what they are referred to from now on).
 The fireflies take on the six primary colors, and transform into the NBC peacock.
-When the peacock is formed, white fireflies continue to fly around in the background (which is black).
+When the peacock is formed, white fireflies continue to fly around in the black background.

 Music/Sounds: A tranquil synth theme with backing that sounds a bit like the NBC peacock theme from the '60s.